 Talk to your child about the benefits of participating in physical and recreational activities.
 Do not let your child’s/youth’s asthma be a barrier to being active.

-Step 6: Provide opportunities for asthma education (e.g., for staff, coaches, other parents/guardians and volunteers).
+Step 6: Provide opportunities for asthma education (For example, for staff, coaches, other parents/guardians and volunteers).

 Be an asthma champion and talk to the staff about how to support your child and create asthma friendly experiences.